Control Occupation Kernel Regression for Nonlinear Control-Affine Systems: Numerical Examples

-where $f(x)=(x-x^3)$ is the drift function, $g(x)=2+\sin(x)$ is the control effectiveness function, and $u$ is the controller.
-To approximate the system dynamics, 169 trajectories of the system are recorded, along with the corresponding control signals, starting from a grid of initial conditions, under a control signal that is composed of the sum of three sinusoidal signals with randomly generated frequencies and coefficients.
-Each trajectory is corrupted by Gaussian measurement noise with standard deviation 0.001.
+This example utilizes the second order one dimensional nonlinear model of the Duffing oscillator given by \( \ddot{x}=(x-x^3)+(2+\sin(x)) u, \) where $f(x)=(x-x^3)$ is the drift function, $g(x)=2+\sin(x)$ is the control effectiveness function, and $u$ is the controller.
+To approximate the system dynamics, 200 trajectories of the system are recorded, along with the corresponding control signals, starting from a grid of initial conditions $[-3,3] \times [-3,3]$, under a control signal that is composed of the sum of three sinusoidal signals with randomly generated frequencies ranging from $1\ rad/s$ and $3\ rad/s$, with coefficients sampled randomly from $[-1,1]$ .
+Each trajectory is corrupted by Gaussian measurement noise where the signal-to-noise ratio is about $3\ dB$.
 The initial velocities are obtained by numerically differentiating the measured noisy trajectories.
 The recorded trajectories and control signals are then utilized to approximate $f$ and $g$.
+The kernel used in this example is $K(x,y) = \exp\left(\frac{x^\top y}{\mu}\right)$ with $\mu=5$.

+\textbf{Experiment 1:} The first experiment is an ablation study done to probe the effect of the regularization parameter $\lambda$.
+To examine the effect of $\lambda$, 22 COKR models of the system are generated from the same dataset of trajectories, each using a different value of $\lambda$.
+The values of $\lambda$ are selected to be between $10^{-13}$ and $10^7$.
+Figure \ref{fig:Duffing_COKR_f_tilde_changing_lambda_noise_in_signal} illustrates the results of the ablation study. \begingroup The ablation study indicates that there is a wide range of values of $\lambda$ that result in similar model performance.
+While guidelines to select $\lambda$ directly based on the signal-to-noise ratio are difficult to provide, standard techniques such as cross-validation can be used to numerically identify a value of $\lambda$ that yields acceptable model performance.\endgroup

+Based on this ablation study, the regularization parameter is selected to be $\lambda=0.001$ in the following Monte-Carlo trials.

-Figure \ref{fig:duffing_f_approx_vs_actual} shows the estimated and actual values of the drift function and Figure \ref{fig:duffing_g_approx_vs_actual} shows the estimated and actual values of the control effectiveness function.
-Figure \ref{fig:f_tilde} shows the drift approximation error, $\tilde{f}$ as a function of $x$ and Figure \ref{fig:g_tilde} shows the control effectiveness approximation error, $\tilde{g}$, as a function of $x$.
+\textbf{Experiment 2:} A Monte-Carlo simulation with 1000 trials is conducted to evaluate robustness of the developed method to excitation signals and sensor noise.
+Figure \ref{fig:duffing_g_approx_vs_actual} shows the estimated and actual values of the drift function and the estimated and actual values of the control effectiveness function in the first Monte-Carlo trial.
+Figure \ref{fig:g_tilde} shows the drift approximation error, $\tilde{f}$, as a function of $x$ and the control effectiveness approximation error, $\tilde{g}$, as a function of $x$ in the first Monte-Carlo trial.
+For each trial, the maximum values of $\left\vert \tilde{f} \right\vert$ over the interval $[-3,3]$ are collected using COKR and SINDYc for comparison.
+Box plots for the Monte-Carlo trials are presented in Figure \ref{fig:g_error_boxPolt} for the maximum errors $\max_{x\in[-3,3]}\left\vert \tilde{f} \right\vert$ and $\max_{x\in[-3,3]}\left\vert \tilde{g} \right\vert$, respectively.